moleike/moleike.github.io/content/blog/how-to-build-an-antilibrary.md

 ---

 Last Christmas, I was gifted a nice little book about words that are untranslatable to other languages, aptly entitled, _Lost in translation_---yes, the same title as the critically acclaimed 2003 film from Sofia Coppola.
+Now this is very related to sociolinguistics, a subject that I find deeply interesting since I embarked on my Mandarin Chinese learning journey.
+I got a copy of the Spanish version.

 {{< figure src="/images/lost-in-translation-cover.jpg" class="center"
 alt="centering" width="70%">}}

-These lexical gaps embody concepts or ideas that despite termed in only one language, to my way of thinking and with a few exceptions, are universal.
+This is an illustrated book, with each word given a two-page spread.
+These words, or lexical gaps, embody concepts or ideas that despite termed in only one language, to my way of thinking and with a few exceptions, are universal.
 But really what this little book captures is more than mere curiosity; I find it rewarding to finally label complicated emotions or experiences I am sure most people can relate to.

 For instance, the Yiddish word _trepverter_ means "a witty comeback you think of only when it is too late to use"---I personally can vividly remember a few too many times of trepverter pain.